mikzorz/goboy-emu/README.md

-# Game Boy emulator written in Go
+# GoBoy - Game Boy emulator written in Go

 > [!WARNING]
 > This emulator is a work-in-progress-on-hiatus.

-## About
+## Why

- Goboy is a Game Boy (DMG) emulator written in Go.
-The purpose of this project was to demystify how emulators work and to see what I could put together just by reading the docs.
-This emulator is currently not worth using to play games, it is missing features like audio and saving.
+ The purpose of this project was to understand how emulators work and to see what I could put together just by reading the docs.
+This emulator is **currently not worth using** to play games, it is missing features like audio and saving.
 The features that have been implemented kind of work.

  At first, I avoided looking at other GB emulators.
 I wanted to figure out how to code the functionality by myself based on what the pandocs explained about the hardware.
 By the end, I was reading everyone else's code.